cidentertainment/node-replay/README.md

 There should be only one file there, since we only recorded one response.
-The file name is a timestamp, but feel free to rename it to something more rescriptive.
+The file name is a timestamp, but feel free to rename it to something more descriptive.

 The name of a response file doesn't matter, it can be whatever you want.
 The name of the directory does, though, it matches the service hostname (and port when not 80).

 So that was one way to fix the failing test.
 Another one is to change the recorded response to match the assertion.
-Being able to edit (and create new) responses is quite important.
+Being able to edit (or create new) responses is quite important.
 Sometimes it's the easiest way to create mock responses for testing, e.g. if you're trying to test failure conditions that are hard to come by.